Pixadus/pixadus.github.io/content/day3.md

 **The Problem**: The motorcycle's engine coughs, then looses power until RPMs reach zero and the engine dies.

 **Supporting observations**: These power losses do not, at a glance, seem to be correlated to speed or particular RPMs.
 When restarting the engine, the starter button needs to be held for a few moments.
 The engine turns over for much longer than it does when cold-starting before catching, usually taking between 3-6 seconds.
+When the engine first starts from a cold state, it catches immediately but will run rough for a few moments until warm - misfires are common.

 **Hypotheses**:
 * The fuel system has dirt or debris in it - a fouled filter, a dirty carb, or the air intake tube is clogged.